 We’re increasingly being asked to create short films for brands to use on social media.
 Both for marketing purposes and for promoting company culture and the employer brand.

-There are many opportunities for repurposing existing video content to make engaging clips to share on social media, and we often include social media content in a brief for a brand video.
-A 3 or 4 minute corporate video can provide plenty of content to edit into short social media bites, or you can specifically request that additional content is shot for social media as part of the project.
+There are many opportunities for repurposing existing video content to make engaging clips to share on social media.
+We often include social media content in a brief for a brand video.
+A 3 or 4 minute corporate video can provide plenty of content to edit into short social media bites.
+Or you can specifically request that additional content is shot for social media as part of the project.

 In my opinion the key to a successful social media video is storytelling.
-In just 30 seconds it’s possible to tell a story about a brand, focusing on a key element that will engage your audience.
-Video content needs to change behaviours, whether that’s to teach someone something they didn’t know, build trust and loyalty or to take an action like buying a product.
-Having a narrative that uses emotive storytelling devices is the most effective way to do this in 30 seconds or less.
+In just 30 seconds it’s possible to tell a story about a brand.
+You need to be focusing on a key element that will engage your audience.
+Video content needs to change behaviours.
+Whether that’s to teach someone something they didn’t know, build trust and loyalty or to take an action like buying a product, having a narrative that uses emotive storytelling devices is the most effective way to do this in 30 seconds or less.

 But as well as having a story to tell – and your video production company can help unearth that if you’re not sure what it is – there are some practical considerations to bear in mind.